EnemyGame-gamedev2020/EnemyGame-task6/README.md

 ### Enemy:
 - [Enemy](https://github.com/EnemyGame-gamedev2020/EnemyGame-task6/blob/master/Assets/Scripts/Enemy.cs) - Represents enemy situations in the game such as standing, walking, attacking and his damage status when injured by the player and his death.
 - [EnemyClaws](https://github.com/EnemyGame-gamedev2020/EnemyGame-task6/blob/master/Assets/Scripts/EnemyClaws.cs) - Represents the claws with which the enemy fights
+- [HealthBarPlayer](https://github.com/EnemyGame-gamedev2020/EnemyGame-task6/blob/master/Assets/Scripts/HealthBarPlayer.cs) - Represents the Health of the enemy in the game.

+Once the enemies feel danger (When the Health Bar drops to a certain number) they retreat to the dark to escape the player.

 ### Health Bar: